hyphanet/website/content/pages/about.md

 9. [But how will artists be rewarded for their work without copyright?](#but-how-will-artists-be-rewarded-for-their-work-without-copyright)
 10. [Alternatives to Copyright](#alternatives-to-copyright)

-## The Philosophy Behind Freenet
+## The Philosophy Behind Hyphanet

 1. ### A Disclaimer

-    There are many reasons why people get involved in the Freenet Project.
+    There are many reasons why people get involved in the Hyphanet Project.
 Some share the views outlined in this document; some share variations of these views, which are also served by what we are trying to achieve; and some just enjoy the technical challenge.
-These are the ideas which motivated me to architect the system in the first place, but not necessarily the views that everyone involved in the Freenet Project holds.
+These are the ideas which motivated me to architect the system in the first place, but not necessarily the views that everyone involved in the Hyphanet Project holds.

 2. ### Suggested prior reading

-    For this document to make sense, you should probably know what Freenet is.
-You can get a good overview from [What is Freenet?](about.html#introduction).
+    For this document to make sense, you should probably know what Hyphanet is.
+You can get a good overview from [What is Hyphanet?](about.html#introduction).

 3. ### The importance of the Free flow of information